Native American Facts For Kids was written for young people learning about the Apache Indian

 They do the same things all children do--play with each other, go to school and help around the house.

-Many Apache children like to go hunting and fishing with their fathers.
+Many Apache children like to go hunting with their fathers.
 In the past, Indian kids had more

 chores and less time to play in their daily lives, just like colonial children.
 But they did have